 A hard press on the outside and it comes back firm means it is ‘dry’.

 Dry wors / droewors and boerewors are another South African treat made from beef/pork.

-The best way to enjoy it is with a biltong cutter.
-You can slice the biltong to your required thickness and enjoy it.
+You can slice it to your required thickness and enjoy it.